yirem/LGN_Layers/README.md

 The processed data and codes for:

 Yildirim, I., Hekmatyar, K., & Schneider, K. A. (under revision).
-Evaluating quantitative and functional MRI as potential techniques to identify the layers in the human lateral geniculate nucleus.
-Invited resubmission to NeuroImage in July, 2022.
+Evaluating quantitative and functional MRI as potential techniques to identify the subdivisions in the human lateral geniculate nucleus.
+Invited resubmission to NeuroImage in September, 2022.

-The raw nifti data for these analysis will be available at THIS LINK.
+The raw nifti data* for these analysis is available at https://openneuro.org/datasets/ds004187.

 This repository contains folders: